Gamification of learning

 The gamification of learning is an educational approach that seeks to motivate students by using video game design and game elements in learning environments.
-The goal is to maximize enjoyment and engagement by capturing the interest of learners and inspiring them to continue learning.
+The objective is to boost engagement by attracting learners' attention and encouraging their ongoing participation in the learning process.
 Gamification, broadly defined, is the process of defining the elements which comprise games, make those games fun, and motivate players to continue playing, then using those same elements in a non-game context to influence behavior.
 In other words, gamification is the introduction of game elements into a traditionally non-game situation.

-There are two forms of gamification: structural, which means no changes to subject matter, and the altered content method that adds subject matter.
-Games applied in learning can be considered serious games, or games where the learning experience is centered around serious stories.
-A serious story needs to be both "impressive in quality" and "part of a thoughtful process" to achieve learning goals.

-In educational contexts, examples of desired student behavior as a result of gamification include attending class, focusing on meaningful learning tasks, and taking initiative.
+In the process of gamification of learning, two primary approaches are commonly used: serious games and structural gamification (Buckley & Doyle, 2014).
+Serious games are intentionally developed with educational objectives at their core.
+In these games, learning goals are integrated directly into the gameplay, allowing students to acquire knowledge and skills through immersive, interactive experiences.
+For example, Dragon Box is a math-based adventure game that teaches algebraic concepts through puzzle-solving.
+Similarly, iCivics places students in simulated civic roles such as campaigning for office, creating laws, or debating Supreme Court cases to teach government and citizenship.
+Another widely used example is Minecraft: Education Edition, which enables learners to explore subjects like science, history, and coding in a creative, collaborative environment.